squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1101 (Core 1)/Mobile.md

 ---
 title: Mobile Devices
-layout: subarticle
+layout: page
-permalink: /comptia-a-plus/mobile/
-parent: CompTIA A+ 220-1101
+parent: CompTIA A+ 220-1101 (Core 1)
+grand_parent: CompTIA
 has_children: false
+permalink: /education/comptia/a-plus/core-one/mobile/
 ---

 - Small and can be moved with you